thunderrabbit/robnugen-journal-entries/2016/11/19i-got-hugo-running-on-shared-hosting.md

 I copied that to my shared host and it works, though it runs more slowly than on my local box.

+## 21:38 Saturday 19 November 2016 JST

+Okay now messing with https://gist.github.com/thomasfr/9691385 to see if I can get git hooks set up.